What is CEO vs. CFO?

 People outside the business world often get confused with the roles played by the CEO vs. CFO.
 The Chief Executive Officer (CEO) and the Chief Financial Officer (CFO) take on different but equally important responsibilities in an organization.

-On the one hand, the CEO assumes the main role of overseeing the operations of the entire company, from sales to administration.
+The CEO assumes the main role of overseeing the operations of the entire company, from sales to administration.
 He holds the highest rank in the company and only reports to the board of directors.
-On the other hand, CFO assumes the highest-ranked financial position in the company.
-The main focus of a CFO is the financial development of the business.
+On the other hand, the CFO assumes the highest-ranked financial position in the company.
+The main focus of a CFO is the financial management of the business.

 What is a CEO?

-The CEO is the most senior manager of an organization, particularly in an independent legal entity like a non-profit institution or a company, who oversees the activities of the whole organization.
+The CEO is the most senior manager of an organization, who oversees the activities of the whole organization.
 Chief executive officers manage different organizations, such as government entities, non-profit organizations, and private and public corporations.

-The CEO usually reports to the board of directors of the company and is responsible for maximizing the entity’s value, including revenues, market share, share price, etc. In the government and non-profit sector, chief executive officers typically seek to achieve results that relate to the mission of the organization, such as increasing literacy, reducing poverty, etc.
+The CEO usually reports to the board of directors of the company and is responsible for maximizing the entity’s value, including revenues, market share, share price, etc. In the government and non-profit sector, chief executive officers typically seek to achieve results that relate to the mission of the organization.

 What is a CFO?